 There are also many people, however, who contracted mesothelioma through secondary exposure to asbestos.
 These people, including some children, usually inhaled asbestos fibers that were brought home on the hair and clothes of other family members.
 While many of these individuals did not have any direct contact with products containing asbestos, the asbestos dust carried home by a family member was enough to cause mesothelioma.

-For more information about mesothelioma risk factors, contact an attorney at the San Francisco/Bay Area office of Kaiser Gornick LLP.
+For more information about mesothelioma risk factors, contact an attorney at the San Francisco Bay Area offices of Kaiser Gornick LLP.